 Board Committee Key responsibilities Board Audit Committee Monitoring the content, integrity and quality of the Company's financial statements, annual Solvency II reporting and formal announcements relating to the financial performance of the Company.
 Monitoring the role, effectiveness, resourcing and standing within the Company of the Internal Audit Function.
 Monitoring and reviewing the adequacy and effectiveness of the Company's system of internal controls, particularly financial controls.
 Reviewing external auditors' findings and management response.

-Board Risk Committee

-Reviewing the effectiveness of the Company's Risk Management System ("RMS").
-Reviewing the effectiveness of the Company's System of Governance.
+Board Risk Reviewing the effectiveness of the Company's Risk Management System ("RMS").
+Committee Reviewing the effectiveness of the Company's System of Governance.
 Reviewing, challenging and considering the methodology used to calculate the Solvency Capital Requirement ("SCR") and the content of the Own Risk and Solvency Assessment ("ORSA").
-Ensuring the adequacy of the Company's Recovery and Resolution Plan.
+Ensuring the adequacy of the Company's Recovery Plan.
 Reviewing and approving, on an annual basis, the Company's policies.
-Recommending to the Board as to the appropriateness of the Company's articulated risk appetite and risk preferences to ensure aligned strategy.
+Providing advice, oversight, and challenge to management on key risk matters, including longer-term risks to the Company's strategy and emerging issues that could affect future performance.
+Recommending to the Board as to the appropriateness of the Company's articulated risk appetite and risk preference to ensure aligned strategy.

-Board and Board Committee membership structure as at 31 December 2020 Executive Director Non-Executive Director Independent Non- Executive Director Total Board of Directors 2 members 1 member 3 members 6 Board Audit Committee 0 members 1 member 2 members 3 Board Risk Committee 0 members 1 member 3 members 4
+Board and Board Committee membership structure as at 31 December 2021 Executive Director Non-Executive Director Independent Non- Executive Director Total Board of Directors 2 members 2 members 3 members 7 Board Audit Committee 0 members 1 member 2 members 3 Board Risk Committee 0 members 1 member 3 members 4